nodrogluap/tamor/config/README.md

 ### Site-specific file permissions and group ownership

-On systems where multiple users will generate or use the Tamor analysis, it can useful to have the workflow automatically set shared permissions for the output files.
+On systems where multiple users will generate or use the Tamor analysis, it can be useful to have the workflow automatically set shared permissions for the output files.
 Uncommenting the ``set_output_group`` and ``set_output_umask`` lines in ``config/config.yaml`` will make Tamor try to honour those wishes.
 As per UNIX convention, a umask of 007 will allow read/write by the owner and designated group, but give no permissions to others.